India, Pakistan and the Kashmir attack: What we know

-Long-troubled relations between nuclear-armed rivals India and Pakistan rapidly worsened after gunmen targeting tourists killed 26 men in Indian-administered Kashmir.
+Long-troubled relations between nuclear-armed rivals India and Pakistan have rapidly worsened since a deadly attack in Kashmir targeting tourists that New Delhi blames on Islamabad, accusations it has firmly rejected.

-It was the deadliest attack on civilians in the disputed Himalayan territory in a quarter of a century.
+One week since the April 22 attack in which 26 men were killed, the deadliest on civilians in the disputed Himalayan territory in a quarter of a century, analysts worry furious rhetoric on either side may escalate into military retaliation.

-India accuses Pakistan of being behind Tuesday's attack but Islamabad rejects those claims as "frivolous."

-The South Asian neighbours have issued a series of tit-for-tat diplomatic measures but analysts fear any further escalation could involve military action.

 What happened?

-Holidaymakers escaping the sweltering heat of India's lowland plains were enjoying the tranquil meadows of the Baisaran Valley on Tuesday.
-The popular site lies beneath snowcapped mountains near the town of Pahalgam.

-Gunmen burst out of surrounding pine forests, raking the crowds with automatic weapons.
+Gunmen attacked Indian holidaymakers enjoying picturesque Pahalgam, in a lush valley beneath snowcapped Himalayan peaks.

-Survivors told reporters that the gunmen separated men from women and children and then executed several at close range.
+Survivors said the gunmen separated the men, asked several about their religion, and shot them at close range.

-They also reported that the gunmen ordered some of the men to recite the Muslim declaration of faith.

 What is the issue in Kashmir?